 So I know this topic is a little controversial.
 And overall, most diets are.
 But the keto trend has really caught my attention, and I think it’s extremely important to discuss.

 Disclaimer: This post contains affiliate links.
 I only promote products/companies that I truly believe in.
-I may receive compensation if you purchase an item through one of my links, but this in no way affects the cost to you.
+While I may receive compensation if you purchase an item through one of my links, this in no way affects the cost to you.
 I really appreciate your support.
 Thank you!

 What am I talking about?